0w1nn3r/pool-filter-pressure-reader/README.md

 - Pressure history logging with graphical display
 - Automatic space management to prevent running out of storage
 - WiFi settings management directly from the web interface
-- NTP time synchronization for accurate timestamps
-- Persistent settings storage using the Preferences library
+- Persistent settings storage using the EEPROM
 - JSON API endpoint for integration with other systems
 - WiFi configuration portal for easy setup
 - Reset button to clear all settings when needed